taosdata/TDengine/docs/en/14-network/private-link/index.md

 Now you can access TDengine Cloud service in your VPC using the private DNS name.
 You can find the **Private URL** in the [Instances page](https://console.cloud.tdengine.com/instances) in TDengine Cloud.

 ## How to remove the endpoint connection
-1. Disconnect the connection in **endpoint connection list** page in TDengine Cloud.
-Wait the connection status to be DISCONNECTED.
+1. Click the Action button in **endpoint connection list** page in TDengine Cloud.
+After a while, the connection status will be changed into DISCONNECTED.
 2. Delete the connection in  **endpoint connection list** page in TDengine Cloud.
 3. Remove the private endpoint in the AWS Console.
 Otherwise, AWS will continue to charge.
    1. Select the endpoint in **Endpoints** page in AWS.